fruitTheory/M6502/README.md

 # fTNES - NES Emulator

-Emulation of the Nintendo Entertainment System, written in C
+Emulation of Nintendo Entertainment System, written in C
 Currently a 6502 microprocessor but PPU is on the way

 ## Features